Usearus/foli-2023/README.md

 idea
 on a page/note a feature to save as a template. then, when in templates there is a custom tab. users can edit custom templates

+see if it's worth removing extra text on templates. wouldn't need it on custom

 ## ARYAN TEST
 Safari, mobile, system default theme = dark
 -  Onboarding jobs not created.